-Wellington has adopted plans or policies that directly or indirectly address trail connectivity and active transportation within Wellington.
+Wellington has adopted local plans or policies that directly or indirectly address trail connectivity and active transportation within Wellington.
 See the table below for key plans and policies that are relevant to the Equestrian Trails Circulation Master Plan.

-Existing Plan or Policy Year Resource Key Plans or Policies Goal Complete Streets Resolution 2022 Policy The Complete Streets Policy is a transportation system initiative to plan, design, construct and maintain transportation facilities that are safe, connected, efficient, and convenient for users of all ages and abilities.
+Existing plan or policy Year Resource Key plans or policies goal Complete Streets Resolution 2022 Policy The Complete Streets Policy is a transportation system initiative to plan, design, construct and maintain transportation facilities that are safe, connected, efficient, and convenient for users of all ages and abilities.
 Vision Zero Resolution 2022 Policy Policy addresses traffic death and crashes are preventable through roadway design and change in perspective.
 Identifies high crash corridors and emphasizes urgent need to allocate resources to minimize or eliminate crashes and deaths.
-Vision Zero Action Plan 2024 Plan An action plan guided by several key principles to create a transportation system where no fatalities or incapacitating injuries occur.
-The plan recommends a series of improvement projects along High Injury Network to achieve a goal to zero traffic related fatalities and incapacitating injuries.